ginatrapani/ginatrapani.org/src/md/recently.md

 ## Recently

+### September 2017

+* Compiled and published over a year's worth of work for various clients into an easily-reusable [WordPress + React Starter Kit](https://github.com/postlight/headless-wp-starter).

 ### August 2017

 * Transferred all the Todo.txt projects to a new community-led [organization](http://blog.todotxt.org/post/164525181522/community-and-the-future-of-todotxt).
 Pull requests are welcome!